A projection-domain low-count quantitative SPECT method for alpha-particle emitting radiopharmaceutical therapy: Theory

 \section{Theory}

 Consider a SPECT system imaging a radioisotope distribution $f(\r)$, where $\r = (x,y,z)$ denote the spatial 3D coordinates.
 Denote the measured projection data by the $M$-dimensional vector $\g$.
 Assume that the object being imaged and the projection data lie in the Hilbert space of square-integrable functions, denoted by $\L2(\R^3)$ and the Hilbert space of Euclidean vectors, denoted by $\E^M$, respectively.
 Then, the SPECT system, denoted by the operator $\H$, is a transformation from $\L2(R^3)$ to $\E^M$.
 In SPECT with $\alpha$-RPTs, the stray-radiation-related noise occupies a substantial portion of the measured counts due to the very low-count levels.
-Based on blank scans acquired at our institution, for a typical SPECT scan in an $\alpha$-RPT study, this noise contributes approximately 20\% of the detected photons.
-We model the stray-radiation-related noise as Poisson distributed with the same mean $\psi$ for all projection bins.
-Let $\Psi$ be an $M$-dimensional vector that denotes the mean stray-radiation-related noise across all $M$ projection bins.
-Each element of this vector is equal to $\psi$.
+We model this noise as Poisson distributed with the same mean $\psi$ for all projection bins.
+Let $\Psi$ be an $M$-dimensional vector with each element equal to $\psi$ that denotes the mean stray-radiation-related noise across all $M$ projection bins.
 Denote the entire noise in the imaging system by the $M$-dimensional random vector $\n$.
-This noise is Poisson distributed with mean $\H \f + \Psi$.
+Then the projection data $\bm{g}$ are Poisson distributed with mean $\H \f + \Psi$.
 Thus, the imaging system equation is given by

-Our objective is to estimate the activity uptake within a set of VOIs.
+Our objective is to estimate the regional uptake within a set of VOIs.
 Mathematically, we first define a 3D VOI function $\phi_k^{VOI}(\bm{r})$, where

 Denote $\bm{\lambda}$ as the $K$-dimensional vector of regional uptake, where $\lambda_k$ is given by

 Our objective is to estimate $\bm{\lambda}$.